Brookies

 Step 3: Assemble and Bake

-Dollop small spoonfuls of the cookie dough evenly over the brownie batter (no need to spread it out or press it down).
+Dollop small spoonfuls of the cookie dough evenly over the brownie batter.

 cookie batter dotted over brownie batter

-Cover the pan with aluminum foil and bake for 20 minutes.
-Remove the foil and continue baking until the brownie edges are shiny and the cookie portion is golden brown, about 20 minutes more.
+Bake, covered with foil, for 20 minutes.
+Remove the foil and continue baking for about 20 minutes more.

 Baking pan of baked brookies.

 Transfer the pan to a wire rack and cool completely.
-To cut, lift the brookies out of the pan using the parchment overhang and transfer them to a cutting board.
-Pull the parchment away from the edges and, using a sharp knife, cut the brookies into 2-inch squares.
+Lift the brookies out of the pan and transfer them to a cutting board, then cut into squares.
+Store in an airtight container for up to three days or freeze for longer storage.

 Cut brookies on parchment paper.